 You could be:

 choosing the correct tools needed to make each part

 following instructions and technical drawings to set up and programme computer numerically controlled (CNC) machines

-- setting up hand-controlled machines
+setting up hand-controlled machines

-- making sure the tolerances (ranges allowed) set on the machines are correct and accurate
+making sure the tolerances (ranges allowed) set on the machines are correct and accurate

-- checking the standard of the work and adjusting the controls if necessary
+checking the standard of the work and adjusting the controls if necessary

 specialising in boring, drilling, milling, planning, shaping or turning

-- working out the cutting speeds
+working out the cutting speeds

 quality checking finished items

 ensuring machines are cleaned and maintained.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 the size of the company or organisation you work for

 the demand for the job.

 A Modern Apprentice may start on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £3.50 an hour (April 2017).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).
 Some employers may pay their apprentices more.

 The starting salary for CNC machinists is normally around £17,000 a year.
 With experience this can rise to £21,000 to £25,000 a year.
-Senior machinists may earn up to £40,000 a year.
+Senior machinists may earn up to over £40,000 a year.
 Bonuses and extra pay for shift work are common.

 You would work in a factory or workshop.

-- Working conditions can vary from clean and quiet to dirty and noisy depending on what you are making.
+Working conditions can vary from clean and quiet to dirty and noisy depending on what you are making.

 You have to stand for long periods of time and you have to take care to avoid accidents with the machines.